About This Website

 to this project, please let me know.

 our thanks.
-The "Image Authors" button at the top of every page will show you a
+The "Image Authors" button near the bottom of the menu will show you a

 Plant location, elevation, habitat and observation times were obtained thru herbarium